joemoose/dungeoneers.d20/docs/5 Appendix.md

 ### Advancement

-As your character levels, they do not automatically increase their HP and attributes as in the core TYROS rules.
+As your character levels, they do not automatically increase their HP and attributes as in the core Dungeoneers rules.
 Instead, they select new talents or powers from their class.

 Characters must gain **scars** through combat to increase their HP and attributes.